Permanent Rules (proposed) to Improve the Certification Process for Water System Operators

 - A public hearing was held on November 27, 2018 and written comments were received until November 30, 2018.
 See document above "Response to public comments - hearings officer report" for details.

 Reducing Lead in School Drinking Water

-The Oregon Health Authority, Public Health Division is proposing to permanently adopt Oregon Administrative Rule 333-061-0400 for testing school drinking water taps for lead and removing, repairing or replacing the taps if necessary to deliver safe drinking water.
+The Oregon Health Authority, Public Health Division is adopting Oregon Administrative Rule 333-061-0400 for testing school drinking water taps for eliminating or reducing lead content of faucets and/or plumbing if high levels are found.

 For additional information about lead in school drinking water please visit the Healthy School Facilities page.

 - A public hearing was held on October 24, 2018 and written comments were received until October 26, 2018.
 See document above "Response to comments" for details.